sofa-framework/doc/40_Programming_with_SOFA/10_Start_coding/60_Message_API.md

 ```

-When the condition is not respected this produce a test failure.
+When the condition is not respected this produces a test failure.

 ## Customization
 If you implement a specific [MessageHandler](#MessageHandler) and regiter it in the [MessageDispatcher](#MessageDispatcher), you will be able to receive every single message from the whole SOFA executable.

-Since you will receive [Message](#Message) objects, every useful informations will be available: source code location, type, class, sender, and obviously the message itself.
+Since you will receive [Message](#Message) objects, every useful information will be available: source code location, type, class, sender, and obviously the message itself.